Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     - Shared, sold, or rented to third-parties.

     and in each case whether it is aggregated, pseudonymized, or anonymized and the conditions of data transfer.
+Where possible provide details of the techniques used for the above data minimizations.

 1. Exceptions.
 Specify any exceptions to the above, for example, technically malicious or anomalous behavior.

 1. Associated entities.
-Declare any partners, third-party affiliations, or sources of funding.
+Declare and explicitly enumerate any partners, third-party affiliations, or sources of funding.

 1. Correlation.
 Whether user DNS data is correlated or combined with any other personal information held by the operator.